NeuroEncarnacion/Pre-Bootcamp-Public/README.md

 ﻿# algorithms
-# These are a few of the algorithms that I have worked on.
-I will be updating this repo whenever I complete new algorithms or am practicing new algos.
+# These are a few of the algos that I have worked on recently.
+I will be updating this repo whenever I complete or when I am learning new algorithms.